3zamil/week07day04-node/README.md

 For us, that means we can run javascript on our local computers without needing to rely on the browser and eventually we can build web servers with javascript!

-Javascript code is converted to c++, then Assembly Language and later into machine code through the v8 engine.
+Javascript code is converted to c++, then Assembly Language and later into machine code via the v8 engine.

 ## Installation